murchie85/DEPOLARIZE-SOCIALMEDIA/README.md

 ![](https://cdn.makeawebsitehub.com/wp-content/uploads/2016/06/social-media-chalks-embossed-icons-1.jpg)

-&#x1F34E; **AUTHOR = "@McMurchie"**
+&#x1F34E; **AUTHOR = @McMurchie**

 ## GENERATED METRICS - POPULAR TOPICS

 **THANKS** for landing here!
-This page links to social media objectivity reports I have generated on trending topics, they now include google trends (what people were searching).
+This page links to social media objectivity reports I have generated on trending topics, they now include google trends *(what people are searching)* .
 The aim of this project is to help depolarize social media and western society in gneral by shining light on what people are **ACTUALLY** saying, and not what our own self contained echo-chamber tells us

 I do take requests *in fact I would love some* , below are a list of the reports so far, click on them to see the results: